 Any of these could result in a TBI.
 Signs and symptoms to watch out for include a loss of consciousness, confusion, disorientation, vomiting, and an intractable headache.
 If these symptoms occur after a traumatic accident, people need to go to the emergency department right away.Treatment of Head and Brain Injuries

 If someone arrives at a hospital experiencing the symptoms above, treatment of this injury needs to start right away.
 This begins with obtaining a proper diagnosis.
 CT scans and MRI imaging could be used to localize the head injury inside of the skull.
 Then, individuals could require emergent surgery to relieve the swelling inside of the brain, stop the bleeding, and stabilize the individual.
 The treatment of a TBI does not end when someone leaves the hospital.
 Physical therapy and rehabilitation may be able to help someone restore some of the function that they had previously lost.

 Treatment depends on the type of brain injury a person sustains.
 Watch the video below from Lee Health for more information on what treatment is needed for each type of brain injury.Contacting a Traumatic Brain Injury Attorney

 Traumatic brain injuries are stressful for all families.
-There is a lot of uncertainty regarding just how serious the injury is and what the future holds.
+There is a lot of uncertainty regarding just how serious a TBI is and what the future holds.
 With this in mind, meeting with a traumatic brain injury lawyer in Turlock can help families navigate this difficult situation.
 Some of the ways that a personal injury lawyer can help with a traumatic brain injury case include: